 If you want to:

-To get the most out of SEO, you need to start by defining your metrics.
+To get the most out of SEO law firm marketing, you need to start by defining your metrics.

 Our golden triangle is: 1st Page Positions, Organic Traffic & Conversions

 In the end, it all comes down to new cases.
 PERIOD.
-If your law firm SEO company is sending you reports that only focus on non-impact metrics like page views, I’d be concerned.
+I’d be concerned if your law firm SEO company sends you reports that only focus on non-impact metrics like page views.

 With an SEO campaign, you want to see a linear progression through the three levels of the marketing funnel.